-“The QPS welcomes Facebook’s expansion of the Local Alerts tool to include state and territory police.
-We have successfully used social media platforms to enhance our engagement with local communities and this additional capability will help increase our reach for important community safety messaging.
-We look forward to adding the Local Alerts product to our digital communications toolkit, particularly to issue real-time alerts, warnings and urgent messaging to our community during times of emergency and critical incidents.”
+“The QPS welcomes Facebook's expansion of the Local Alerts tool to include state and territory police.
+We have successfully used social media platforms to enhance our engagement with local communities and this additional capacity will help increase our reach for important community safety messages.
+We look forward to adding the Local Alerts product to our digital communications toolkit, particularly to issue real-time alerts, warnings, and urgent messaging to our community during times of emergency and critical incidents.”

 Darren Klemm AFSM, WA Fire and Emergency Services Commissioner, said:

 “The Department of Fire and Emergency Services (DFES) has strategically been using Facebook’s Local Alert tool during incidents to quickly inform communities about imminent danger and how to stay safe.
 Our Digital Communications Team has found the tool extremely effective in notifying people online about bushfire, cyclone, and flood emergencies - in most instances reaching hundreds of thousands of people within a few hours.
 These were often people that would otherwise have had a delay in knowing the danger they were in.
 DFES is proud to be leading the way in emergency digital communications in Australia and encourages other eligible agencies to make use of this tool.”